supreet11agrawal/Proposal/Proposal.md

 # GSoC 2019 proposal Supreet Agrawal
 ## Title

-#### Sympy: Implementing Stochastic Processes
+#### Sympy: Implementing Stochastic Processes and Extending Bivariate Distributions
 ## Abstract
 Sympy, being a Computer Algebra System, offers great functionality and extensive support for symbolic computing.
 Probability and Statistics has importance which has been recognised in most, if not all areas of science.
 SymPy implements univariate probability spaces in great detail, but spaces involving multiple random variables are not implemented with much detail and random processes are not implemented at all.

 As a CAS, it is essential that Sympy provides more support in the field of Probability and Statistics.
 One of the major fields in Probability is Stochastic Processes which have applications in various ranging from basic sciences to cryptography, signal processing and even financial markets.

-My work in Sympy during summer would be to extend the support for multivariate distributions and introduce Stochastic Processes in Sympy.
+My work in Sympy during summer would be to extend the support for bivariate distributions and introduce Stochastic Processes in Sympy.
 ## About Me

 ### Personal